RickWinter/azure-sdk/docs/cpp/introduction.md

 }
 {% endhighlight %}

 {% include requirement/SHOULDNOT id="cpp-format-cpp-no-goto" %} use `goto` statements.
-The main place where `goto` statements can be usefully employed is to break out of several levels of `switch`, `for`, or `while` nesting, although the need to do such a thing may indicate that the inner constructs should be broken out into a separate function with a success/failure return code.
-When a `goto` is necessary, the accompanying label should be alone on a line and to the left of the code that follows.
-The `goto` should be commented as to its utility and purpose.
+The main place where `goto` statements can be usefully employed is to break out of several levels of `switch`, `for`, or `while` nesting, although the need to do such a thing may indicate that the inner constructs be broken out into a separate function with a success/failure return code.
+When a `goto` is necessary, the accompanying label must be alone on a line and to the left of the code that follows.
+The `goto` must be commented as to its utility and purpose.

 ### README {#cpp-repository-readme}